Development guidelines

 These branches are created and reside in developers’ personal forks of the upstream repository.
 They are temporary and merged back into the upstream repository when work is completed.

-feature/<name>
+feature/<name> branches:

 Created for new feature development.